Fagiolina del Trasimeno (Cream-Colored)

+Small Bean of Lake Trasimeno.
 Fagiolina del Trasimeno is a small, savory, black-eyed pea that has been grown by home gardeners in the hills and fields around the Lake Trasimeno area of Umbria, Italy for centuries.
 These creamy and delicious peas cook quickly without soaking because they are so small.
 You can add them to rice or risotto and both will be ready at the same time, with much added flavor, texture, and nutrition.
 It requires harvest almost everyday and so it has been threatened with extinction as the world moves towards mechanized agriculture.
 The Provincia di Perugia funded an exploration of the various cowpeas grown in this region, and the University of Perugia created a seed bank of the findings, helped multiply the available seed, and facilitated taste tests, field tests, and workshops to promote the varieties to the regional growers.
 Since then, other local organizations, governmental bodies, Slow Food, and even gourmet academies have taken on the efforts to preserve and promote this particularly delicious local heirloom through recipe and meal sharing, agri-tourism, and protective status.
-This variety is cream colored with a black eye.
-There is another multi-colored selection of Fagiolina del Trasimeno.
+This variety is cream-colored with a black eye.
+We also offer the multi-colored selection of Fagiolina del Trasimeno.

 Of course, this species was domesticated in West Africa.
 It was first documented in Greece in 300 BC, and must have spread through Southern Europe from there, taking on new forms as it traveled over the centuries from village to village.